ethansu349/FinTech-Innovation-Lab-Project-Public/README.md

 # FinTech-Innovation-Lab-Project

 ## Visit the website
 We have successfully deployed our code to https://fintech-innov-lab-74182ead78a6.herokuapp.com/.
 You can see the deployed code in `heroku` branch.
-However, since it will cost a lot of money,
+However, since it will cost a lot of money, we ultimately decided not to keep the deployment active.

-## How to run the project locally
+## How to run the application locally
+You can see the recorded video [here](https://drive.google.com/file/d/1o8RY0JFGdDSkK5jnmQdInqrrzZqGNjNP/view?usp=sharing).
+Downloading data and cleaning data takes a while in the backend.

+To run the application locally,
 ```bash
 # run the backend
 cd backend